-, and to book at stay in the Landmark Trust's Martello Tower
+, and to book a stay in the Landmark Trust's Martello Tower

-Aldeburgh is famous for many things - good food, great fish & chips, Aldeburgh Music, Maggi Hamblings' Scallop on the beach, as well as a vibrant art and music scene.
-There are several Art Galleries in Aldeburgh including one from Caroline Wiseman based in the iconic South Lookout.
+Today Aldeburgh is famous for many things - good food, great fish & chips, Aldeburgh Music, Maggi Hamblings' Scallop on the beach, as well as a vibrant art and music scene.
+There are several Art Galleries in the town including one from Caroline Wiseman based in the iconic South Lookout.
 Keep an eye on Art Exhibitions

 for details of current Exhibitions.

-Aldeburgh is also famous as the birthpace and home of composer Benjamin Britten.
+is also famous as the home of composer Benjamin Britten and his partner Peter Pears.
 There are many reminders of his life about the town and you can visit St Peter and St Paul's Church in the town where he is buried.

 Far from being a 'look, don't touch' piece of art, visitors are encouraged to sit on the Scallop and watch the sea.
 Britten himself loved the view so much he took a walk on the beach every afternoon.

 Aldeburgh’s strong local community shares activities and knowledge with the visitor, providing poetry and arts and craft residential courses.
-The pretty high street has craft, food and antiques shops, reflecting local passions, as well as a myriad of pubs and an independent cinema.
-One shop well worth a visit is The Amber Shop
+The pretty high street has craft, food and antiques shops, independent boutiques as well as some national chains, plus a myriad of pubs and an independent cinema.

 Another of Aldeburgh's claims to fame is one to sample at mealtimes.
 The town's fish and chip shop has been owned by the Cooney family since the 1970's and was described by 'The Times' as 'possibly the finest on the East Coast'.
-What better way to end an active day than with a portion of fish and chips?!
+What better way to end an active day than with some local fish and chips?!
+See Aldeburgh Fish & Chips

 There are a number of excellent hotel and accommodation options to choose from in Aldeburgh, such as - The Brudenell Hotel, Aldeburgh